geoadmin/doc-tech/map-viewer/url-parameters.md

 where

 - `identifier`: The "technical name" of the layer, for example `ch.swisstopo.zeitreihen`.
-You can find this identifier either in the URL when choosing the layer in the map viewer or through [geocat](https://www.geocat.ch).
-A full list of available layers can be listed by [the `/collections` endpoint of the STAC API](https://data.geo.admin.ch/api/stac/static/spec/v1/api.html#tag/Data/operation/getCollections).
+You can find this identifier either in the URL when choosing the layer in the map viewer, through [geocat](https://www.geocat.ch) or with the [map viewer layer table](https://api3.geo.admin.ch/rest/services/api/MapServer/layersTable).
 - `timestamp`: Designates the version in time of the layer.
 Currently you can only select a version by year using the `@year=` prefix.
 - `visibility`: `t` (or empty) for "true" if the layer is displayed on the map, `f` for "false" if the layer is listed in the menu but not displayed on the map
 - `opacity`: The transparency of the layer.
 The value ranges from 0.0 (transparent) to 1.0 (opaque).